chgonzaga1/Cyber-Security-Notes/networking/Hypertext Transfer Protocol.md

 Used to retrieve information from a server.
 This is what happens when you open a webpage or load an image.
 It never changes data on the server—it's only reading, not modifying.
-An example would be: GET /profile/chris after you go to a link www.lalafacebook/profile/bison
+An example would be: **GET /profile/chris** after you go to a link www.lalafacebook/profile/bison

+GET never modifies data.
+All parameters appear in the URL.
+GET requests can also cached to load fast.

 2)Post: